Adaptive information-maximization encoding for ghost imaging--A general Bayesian framework under experimental physical constraints: Abstract

 \section{Abstract}

-{Ghost imaging~(GI) has demonstrated diverse imaging capabilities enabled by its encoding-decoding-based computational imaging mechanism.
-Accordingly, information-theoretic studies have emerged as a promising avenue for probing the fundamental performance bounds of of GI and related computational imaging paradigms.
-However, the design of information-theoretically optimal encoding strategies remains largely unexplored, primarily due to the intractability of the prior probability density function (PDF) of an unknown scene.
-Here, by leveraging the ability of recursively estimating the PDF of the object to be imaged via Bayesian filtering, we propose to establish an adaptive information-maximization encoding~(AIME) design framework.
+{Ghost imaging~(GI) has demonstrated diverse imaging capabilities arising from its encoding-decoding-based computational imaging mechanism.
+Accordingly, information-theoretic studies have emerged as a promising direction for characterizing the fundamental performance limits of GI and related computational imaging paradigms.
+Within the information-theoretic framework, the fundamental question of information-optimal encoding design in GI remains largely unexplored, primarily due to the intractability of the prior probability density function (PDF) of an unknown scene.
+Here, by leveraging the ability of recursively estimating the PDF of the object to be imaged via Bayesian filtering, we establish an adaptive information-maximization encoding~(AIME) design framework.
 Based on the adaptively estimated posterior PDF from previously acquired measurements, the expected information gain of subsequent detections is evaluated and maximized to design the corresponding encoding patterns in a closed-loop manner.
-Within this framework, the theoretical form of the information-optimal encoding under representative physical constraints is analytically derived.
-Corresponding experimental results show that, GI systems employing information-optimal encoding achieve markedly improved imaging performance compared with conventional fixed point-to-point imaging without relying on additional heuristic regularization schemes, particularly in low signal-to-noise ratio regimes.
-Moreover, the proposed strategy consistently enables significantly enhanced information acquisition capability compared with existing encoding strategies, leading to substantially improved imaging quality.
+Under this framework, the theoretical form of the information-optimal encoding under the energy-constrained regime is analytically derived.
+Corresponding experimental results show that, GI systems employing information-optimal encoding achieve markedly improved imaging performance compared with conventional fixed point-to-point imaging without relying on additional heuristic regularization, particularly in low signal-to-noise ratio regimes.
+Moreover, the proposed AIME strategy is compared with existing encoding strategies under a representative experimental constraint, which consistently shows that it enables significantly enhanced information acquisition capability compared with existing encoding strategies, leading to substantially improved imaging quality.
 These results establish a principled information-theoretic foundation for optimal encoding design in computational imaging paradigms, provided that the forward model can be accurately characterized.}